PepperDash/epi-biamp-tesira/README.md

 #### Config Example

 > All Level/Mute configs must be part of a dictionary called **levelControlBlocks**.
-Each individual entry must also conform numerically - the first number of each control maps to the index of the control.
-For this reason, it may be beneficial to prefix all object names with a number.

 ``` javascript
 "levelControlBlocks": {